laranzu/MCastBots/README.md

 The supervisor borrows some code from DNABot, so if you want to move the code somewhere else, copy everything.

 The supervisor spends most of its time printing out channel traffic.
-If you want to control bots, press Enter to suspend the printout.
-You can then type messages on the command line for sending and see what happens.
-Enter a blank line again when you're done, printout will resume including buffered traffic.
+You can type messages on the command line for sending at any time, slightly easier if you first enter a blank line to suspend the printout.
+(Press Enter again when you want to resume.)

 Messages are `CODE dest [args]` where the CODE is an opcode as described in `protocol.md` (You can enter lowercase codes, the supervisor will capitalize before sending.)